Updated January 2023

 Stephen Flowers states “if the operation seeks harmony and goodwill, symmetry and grace may be your guiding principle, but if destruction or chaos is your aim, then perhaps the resulting magical sign should reflect this spirit.”

 In other words, the symbol should evoke a feeling that is in alignment with the goal of the working.
-If your warding spell feels happy and welcoming, perhaps it’s not doing its job.
+If your warding spell feels happy and welcoming, it may not be doing its job.

 Meanings of the Icelandic Magic Symbols